 Consumer Confidence in European Union averaged -9.91 points from 1985 until 2022, reaching an all time high of -1.90 points in March of 2000 and a record low of -29.90 points in September of 2022.
 This page provides the latest reported value for - European Union Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 European Union Consumer Confidence - values, historical data and charts - was last updated on October of 2022.

-Consumer Confidence in European Union is expected to be -17.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in European Union to stand at -13.00 in 12 months time.
-In the long-term, the European Union Consumer Confidence is projected to trend around -10.00 points in 2021 and -8.00 points in 2022, according to our econometric models.
+Consumer Confidence in European Union is expected to be -29.90 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the European Union Consumer Confidence is projected to trend around -6.00 points in 2023 and -4.00 points in 2024, according to our econometric models.